The cherry industry and the quintessentially Italian art of standing still

 30 Mar 2026

-There is something deeply Italian about the cherry supply chain: the remarkable ability to portray excellence while the world moves forward and we remain still.
+There is something deeply Italian in the cherry supply chain: the extraordinary ability to portray itself as excellence while the world moves forward and we stand still.

-This is especially true in the South, and in Puglia in particular; elsewhere, modern orchards are being planted, varieties are being renewed, rootstocks are being studied, and orchards are designed like quality-driven production systems.
-Here in Puglia, instead, the cherry tree continues to be treated like a historical monument: it is admired, defended in words, but never truly touched.
+This is especially true in the South, and in Apulia in particular; elsewhere, modern orchards are planted, varieties are replaced, rootstocks are studied, and orchards are designed as if they were quality factories.
+Here in Apulia, instead, the cherry tree continues to be treated like a historical monument: it is admired, defended in words, but heaven forbid anyone actually touches it.

-The contradiction is clear for everyone to see.
-Italian nurseries sell plants to Chile, Spain, Greece, Turkey, and even in Trentino new varieties are being planted, protected, and managed with modern systems.
-There, they become export cherries, with size, crunchiness, and shelf life designed to last for weeks on the market.
+The contradiction is there for everyone to see.
+Italian nurseries sell plants in Chile, Spain, Greece, Turkey, and even in Trentino new varieties are planted, protected and managed with modern systems.
+There, they become export cherries, with size, crunchiness and shelf life designed to last for weeks on the market.

-At this point, the question becomes inevitable: why are other countries able to invest in shelf life, logistics, and storability, while here in Southern Italy we are not?
+At this point, the question becomes inevitable: why are other countries able to invest in shelf life, logistics and storability, while here in the South we are not?

 It is not a matter of climate, nor of know-how.
 And it is not even a matter of genetics.
-It is, more simply, a supply chain issue.
-Elsewhere, cherries are treated as an industrial project.
-Decisions are made about what type of fruit to produce, for which market, and with what commercial lifespan.
+It is, quite simply, a supply chain issue.
+Elsewhere, cherries are an industrial project.
+Decisions are made on what type of fruit to produce, for which market, and with what commercial lifespan.
 Covered orchards are designed, staggered harvests are planned, and varieties compatible with global logistics are selected.

-Here in Puglia, which accounts for over 80% of national production, cherries too often remain just an agricultural matter.
-If it rains, it is a problem because fruit splits; if there is strong wind, it is a problem because of blemishes; if the market demands continuity, it is a problem because there is no suitable product.
-And so the system moves in a fragmented way: nurseries innovate, growers resist, and traders, after investing millions of euros in machinery and grading lines, remain stuck.
-Everyone moves independently, while the supply chain stands still.
+Here in Apulia, which I remind you accounts for over 80% of national production, cherries too often remain an agricultural matter.
+If it rains, it is a problem because they split; if there is strong wind, it is a problem because of blemishes; if the market demands continuity, it is a problem because there is no suitable product.
+And so the system moves in a schizophrenic way: nurseries innovate, growers resist, traders—after investing millions of euros in machinery and sorting lines—are left stuck, everyone running on their own, while the supply chain stands still.

 Reliable cherries

 Meanwhile, the market is changing.
-Retailers no longer buy just good cherries: they buy reliable cherries.
-They want volume, consistency, and durability.
-They want fruit that can travel, sit on shelves, and reach consumers intact.
+Retailers no longer buy only good cherries: they buy reliable cherries.
+They want volume, consistency and durability.
+They want fruit that can travel, stay on shelves and reach the consumer intact.

 Other countries understood this years ago.
-They invested in varieties with longer shelf life, in protective covers, in high-density orchards, and in cold chain logistics.
+They have invested in longer shelf-life varieties, in protective covers, in high-density orchards, and in cold chain logistics.
 Meanwhile, we are still debating whether it is worth changing varieties.

 Image source: Stefano Lugli